-A deliciously simple bread using a technique popular in Japanese baking that requires cooking some of the flour and liquid from the recipe, resulting in a very soft-textured interior with great depth of flavour
+A deliciously simple bread using the tangzhong method which requires cooking some of the flour and liquid from the recipe, resulting in a very soft-textured interior.

 The tangzhong method: a bit of Food Science!

-Boule – tangzhong method – makes 1
+Recipe: boule using tangzhong – makes 1 boule

-For the tangzhong starter:
+For the tangzhong:

-- 60g strong plain flour
+- 20g strong plain flour

-- 60g water
+- 80ml milk or water

 For the dough:

-- 300g flour
+- 300g strong plain flour

-- the cooled tanzhong starter (see recipe)
+- the cooled tanzhong (see above)

 - 10g sugar